eMC - trusted, up to date and comprehensive information about medicines

 Childhood onset growth hormone deficiency:

 Patients with childhood onset GHD should be re-evaluated for growth hormone secretory capacity after growth completion.
-Testing is not required for those with more than three pituitary hormone deficits, with severe GHD due to a defined genetic cause, due to structural hypothalamic pituitary abnormalities, due to central nervous system tumours or due to high-dose cranial irradiation, or with GHD secondary to a pituitary/hypothalamic disease or insult, if measurements of IGF-I is < -2 SDS after at least four weeks off growth hormone treatment.
+Testing is not required for those with more than three pituitary hormone deficits, with severe GHD due to a defined genetic cause, due to structural hypothalamic pituitary abnormalities, due to central nervous system tumours or due to high-dose cranial irradiation, or with GHD secondary to a pituitary/hypothalamic disease or insult, if measurements of serum insulin-like growth factor 1 (IGF-1) is < -2 SDS after at least four weeks off growth hormone treatment.

-In all other patients an IGF-I measurement and one growth hormone stimulation test is required.
+In all other patients an IGF-1 measurement and one growth hormone stimulation test is required.

 Adult onset growth hormone deficiency: